Elephant418/ProjectHub/README.md

 What is a project hub?
 --------

-A project hub is an HTML template for online project timelines.
+A project hub is an online project timelines.

 It is a tool for keeping track of the progress of a design/development project.
 The hub lives online (either publically available or password protected), so that everyone involved in the team has access to it.